Emotional intimacy: Emotional Intimacy Scale

 These results are putting in correlation with specific values which characterize an individual such as psychological and physical well-being, social support, and health.

 The results provided by the scale prove a positive relationship between an increase of EIS and an increase for the individual of social support, self-efficiency, life satisfaction and other positive effects.
 It also shows the negative relation between a decrease of EIS and an increase of stress, pain, and fatigue for the individual.
-An intimate relationship gives a sentiment of purpose and belonging which increases the physiological and psychological well-being.
+An intimate relationship gives a sentiment of purpose and belonging which increases physiological and psychological well-being.